 9. Technical support

-The list of costs of the project also includes after-sales service organization of the device, and that, in its turn, affects the price of the product and its attractiveness for customers.
-At the stage of the technical support organization, a list of events and conditions that are available to the end user (warranty, technical support, etc.) appears.
+The list of costs of the project also includes the after-sales service of the device, and that, in its turn, affects the price of the product and its attractiveness for customers.
+At the stage of the technical support organization, a list of events and conditions that are available to the end-user (warranty, technical support, etc.) appears.

-Thus, if we make a diagram of the project costs to develop a product for the market of electronics taking into account development, manufacture and sales, we can make two conditional diagrams for different types of electronic devices (with very approximate but illustrative proportions):
+Thus, if we make a chat of the project costs needed to develop a product for the electronics market taking into account development, manufacture and sales, we can make two reference charts for different types of electronic devices (with very approximate but illustrative proportions):

-Diagrams: the distribution of costs to implement the development, manufacture, and sales of measuring scientific equipment (with the production batch of 1 to 10 pieces) and for a smartphone designed for mass consumer market of electronics (with the production batch of 1 million pieces).
+Charts: the distribution of costs of the development, manufacture, and sales of measuring scientific equipment (with the production batch of 1 to 10 pieces) and for a smartphone designed for the mass consumer market (with the production batch of 1 million pieces).

 For example, analytical company IHS publishes annual calculations of the costs for electronic components, used to assemble new Apple devices.
 So the analysis results show that the hardware platform of Apple Watch made only 24% of the announced retail cost of this new product.
 Assembly and testing costs made $ 2.5.
 The total production cost made $83.7.
 Consequently, the rest $265.3 is included in profit, costs for marketing, software development, and in a number of other related expenses that we have described in this article.

-The main conclusion that we can make upon this example and our list consisting of 9 paragraphs is that the product owner has to acknowledge the value of each stage of his project, and, first of all, he has to focus his attention on his key competence (it has the highest priority of protection).
-All the rest can be given to outsourcing.
+The main conclusion that we can make upon this example and our list of nine points is that product owners should identify the value of each stage of the project and focus on their key competence (it has the highest priority for protection).
+All the rest can be outsourced.

-So if you create a unique technology device in a limited batch, the most valuable information on the project is most of all the name of the customer and the scientific component of a device.
-If you operate in the mass consumer market, your ace could be a unique sales plan and an attractive design.
-If you design electronic products for industry, the key elements of the project may be the price, reliability and maintainability of your device.
+So if you create a unique technology device in a limited batch, the most valuable information on the project is the name of your customer and the scientific component of your device.
+If you operate on the mass consumer market, your trump card could be a unique sales plan and an attractive design.
+If you design electronic products for the industrial application, the key elements of the project may be the price, reliability and maintainability of your device.

-Competent control of the information that external teams get and reasonable delineation of tasks for specialized executors can significantly reduce the risks.
-Do not be afraid of leaks at the secondary stages of the project, which make a small part of your personal diagram of your intellectual property.
+Competent control of the information that you share with external teams can significantly reduce the risks.
+Do not be afraid to share the information on non-unique components of your device, which make a small part of your personal list of intellectual property.

 About the author

-The author of this article that was initially published in The Outsourcing Journal is Vitali Mozolevski, a co-owner and Tech Director of Promwad Electronics Design House.
-His company helps its customers to design new products for the global electronics market, offering such services as industrial design, hardware and software development, testing, prototyping and mass production support.
+The author of this article that was initially published in The Outsourcing Journal is Vitali Mozolevski.
+Vitaly is a co-owner of Promwad, an engineering company helping its customers to design new products for the global electronics market, using such services as industrial design, hardware and software development, testing, prototyping, and mass-production support.

-Over eleven years, Promwad has implemented over 200 projects for customers from the EU, the USA, Russia and Canada.
-The company’s official partners are Texas Instruments, Marvell, STMicroelectronics, Fujitsu and Analog Devices.
-Offices of Promwad are located in Vilnius (Lithuania) and in Minsk (Belarus).
+Over 17 years, Promwad has implemented over 325 projects for customers from the EU, the USA, Russia and Canada.
+The company’s official partners are NXP, Texas Instruments, Marvell, etc. The offices of Promwad are located in Essen (Germany), Vilnius (Lithuania), and Minsk (Belarus).

-You can reach Vitaly or forward your request to our tech experts by the contacts below.
+You can reach Vitaly via his LinkedIn or forward your request to our tech experts on the contact page below: